Our process for the perfect corporate video

 Focus on the right-hand audio column first.

 If it’s a narration, read this column straight down two or three times first.
-Preferably out loud and without jumping back and forth to the vision column.

-Why should you read your video script out loud?
 If you read under your breath, it’s easy to skip over words that are missing or incorrect – or pop in words your brain thinks should be there.

 If you have interview questions in your script, check you’re happy with what I’ve suggested.